JonHurst/aims-convert/docs/data_structures.rst

    On blocks time or the end time of a standby, postitioning duty etc.

+   .. attribute:: quasi
+      :type: bool

+   A flag indicating that the sector did not involve and aircraft, e.g. it was a standby or ground positioning.

-   .. attribute:: src
+   .. attribute:: position
-      :type: DataBlock
+      :type: bool

-   The :data:`DataBlock` from which the object was created.
+   A flag indicating that the sector was either ground or air positioning.

 .. class:: Duty